pomeshkumardeshmukh/GUI_LibraryManagementSystem/README.md

 3. Install latest mysql and mysql server.
 4. Run the attached sql script.
 5. Open file in jupiter notebook and run.
+6. Enter into application using mysql username and password.

 # GUI_Based_LibraryManagementSystem